 This release will comprise 4 packs in their company/regimental coats including a command pack, 2 packs in capotes along with an officer character figure in capote.

-French regular infantry for the French & Indian War and the Seven Years War in Europe will be released as early as we can in 2021 with 16 new packs of fusiliers and grenadiers plus a special pack of a mounted/dismounted senior officer.
+French regular infantry for the French & Indian War and the Seven Years War in Europe will be released as early as we can with 16 new packs of fusiliers and grenadiers plus a special pack of a mounted/dismounted senior officer.

 A word about our planned French grenadiers: there are packs in both tricorns and fur mitres, all will, of course, sport moustaches and their own distinctive cartridge boxes and swords, distinguishing them from the fusiliers.
 The grenadiers will not be distinguished from the fusiliers simply by head swaps.